cybertooth-io/ember-simple-auth-okta/tests/dummy/app/templates/docs/configuration.md

 `APP.ember-simple-auth-okta.config` - contains all of your endpoint details that your administrator can get for you from the Okta administration console.

+`APP.ember-simple-auth-okta.headerAuthorization` - the name of the authorization header that will be set in requests to the Ember Data endpoint.
+This is typically named `Authorization` and will look like this when sent to your API end point:
+`Authorization: "Bearer sOmEtOkEn"`.

 `APP.ember-simple-auth-okta.idTokenScopes` - is the array of scopes that will be included in the id token when it is requested.